maratsafin601/asan-project/documents/AsanProject.md

 # About Asan Project

-This is the backend development and API testing application written in Java and built with Quarkus and Maven.
+Asan Project is a backend development and API testing project written in Java and built with Quarkus and Maven.

 ## How to create your own application